 If you think that alcohol is better for you than a drug habit, sadly that’s not true.
 Neither habit is good for your teeth.
 Alcohol dries your mouth.
-Sugars in the alcohol or in the mixed drink stay on your teeth, causing plaque.
+Sugars in the alcohol or the mixed drink stay on your teeth, causing plaque.

 Illegal drugs aren’t good for your teeth either.
 If they pass over your teeth, that will lead to plaque and deterioration.
 Even if they don’t touch your teeth, they can corrode them.
 Just look at what meth does to human teeth.

 In either case, if you are incapacitated by alcohol or drugs, you aren’t going to think about your teeth.
 You aren’t going to eat right much less brush your teeth.
 Flossing sure isn’t going to happen.